Integralist/integralist.co.uk/content/posts/design-python.md

 o.MyAbstractMethod()  # raises NotImplementedError
 ```

+> [!NOTE]
-> Note: in other languages that support proper abstract classes, you would not be able to instantiate the abstract class directly (like we have done in our example).
+> in other languages that support proper abstract classes, you would not be able to instantiate the abstract class directly (like we have done in our example).

 Luckily Python does also provide us with what it refers to as 'Abstract Base Classes' (here in referred to as ABC's) which are a form of traditional abstract class, so there's no need to necessarily mimic the behaviour like in our earlier example.
 See the following example that demonstrates this feature: